dr97531/SparseSCVB0/README.md

 * Optional Julia packages: MAT and JLD (to save the generated results)

 The code is tested on windows and linux operating systems.
 It should work on any other platform.

+## Data format

+The input is a single file, with one line per document where each word is separated by a space.
+Words in each document are represented by one-based dictionary indices.
+The demo is provided on NIPS corpus [NIPS corpus, due to Sam Roweis](https://cs.nyu.edu/~roweis/data.html).
+See more in data folder where NIPS.txt and NIPSdict.txt contain the corpus and dictionary, respectively.